transong/tmxConverter/README.md

 Tutorial

-1.Run the project,you can copy the project into the root cocos2d-x project.</br>
+1.Run the project,you can copy the project into the root cocos2d-x project.

-2.Copy all your tmx files to the Resources folder.</br>
+2.Copy all your tmx files to the Resources folder.

-3.Select a type from the left of the main screen and click "Convert".</br>
+3.Select a type from the left of the main screen and click "Convert".

-4.If your selected "To High"(By Default), the result will locate in "gaoqing" folder with the origin file name.otherwise, it will locate in "diqing" folder.</br>
+4.If your selected "To High"(By Default), the result will locate in "gaoqing" folder with the origin file name.otherwise, it will locate in "diqing" folder.